-Before we had the boys and I was working full time, a preseason camp was no big deal.
+In the earliest days of our marriage before kids preseason camp was not a big deal.
 Since we ate most meals in the dining commons, it was actually a break.
-The house stayed spotless because no one was home, we saved a lot of money on food, and I soaked up girl time with the other coach’s wives.
+The house stayed spotless because no one was home, we saved a lot of money on food, and I soaked up girl time with the other coaches’ wives.

-As the boys grew up, we began to live for practice.
-Rides in the golf cart, filling water bottles, seeing Daddy during drill breaks, and of course, ice cream and cereal every night at dinner.
-In the midst of the craziness of these years, I developed a routine that has served our family well and kept this type A Mama sane 😉
+As the boys grew up and grasped the concept of football more, we began to live for practice.
+Rides in the golf cart, filling water bottles, quick visites with Daddy between drills, and of course, ice cream and cereal every night at dinner.
+In the midst of the craziness of the years when our boys were home all day I developed a routine that has served our family well and helped us survive preseason.

 Tried and True Tips for Surviving Preseason Camp

-3) Purge!!
 I discovered early in our marriage that if I got rid of something in August, it wouldn’t be a big deal in December.
 At first, I used this power to get rid of the annoying bedside light and the extra boxes in storage I didn’t like.
-As the boys grew, I discovered this was a great month for garage sales.
-Now days I pull out the clothes bin, and the boys and I go through all the clothes we will wear in the fall purging stained, too small and out of date items.
-I also make a point of going through closets, drawers, and the boys go through their toys.
-I keep a bin in the basement and anything we are done with goes in the bin.
-When garage sale season rolls around, I pull it out, and we are ready to rock.
-Because I don’t have to worry about hosting anyone or cooking meals, it’s a great time to spread out items and really get a look at them.
+As our boys out grew clothes and toys, I discovered August was a great month for garage sales.
+Now-a-days with back to school sales the boys and I go through all their clothes and figure out what they need to start the school year.
+I keep a bin in our garage and anything we have outgrown or aren’t using with goes in the bin.
+When the bin is full we drop it off at the local donation center.

 For More Preseason Thoughts Buy Lessons from the Sidelines